Specialist mortgage advice

 A 100% mortgage is only half the puzzle.
 The property has to satisfy the lender too, and the rules here are strict, especially in cities.

 Flats and new builds are largely off limits.
-April and Melton refuse flats and new builds outright.
+April and Melton refuse flats and new builds outright, and Metro Bank excludes new builds and flats above commercial premises.
 Hanley caps both at 95% LTV.
 Skipton will consider them only by referral, case by case.
 Flats carry leasehold, ground rent and post-cladding valuation risk, and new builds can lose their developer premium the day you complete, so most 100% lenders simply will not take the risk.
 In London, Birmingham and Manchester, where flats dominate the entry-level market, this is a real barrier.

 Buying in Scotland?

-Skipton, Hanley and April all lend on Scottish property, but Melton does not lend in Scotland at all.
+Skipton, Hanley and Metro Bank all lend on Scottish property (Metro Bank excludes the island postcodes HS, KW and ZE), but April and Melton lend in England and Wales only.
 That narrows your choice to three before you have even factored in property type, fees and how long you are happy to be locked in.

 Is a no deposit mortgage right for you?